FlowX vs Make

 Who each tool serves best — and when to pick the other one.

-- Skip this tool if free-tier limits are a blocker for your needs.
+- Free-tier limits are a blocker for your automation needs.

-The ability to integrate with existing systems while providing low-code/no-code design.
+The tool’s ability to integrate deeply with enterprise systems and support low-code workflow design.

 Teams in operations, marketing, sales, or IT who need to automate complex workflows visually without coding.